-GDP growth comes from more workers and increasing productivity.
+GDP growth comes from more workers and increasing productivity - simple math!!!
 Workforce participation (and population growth rate) is falling in USA.
-Now, capital expenditures are falling.
-Less investment leads to less productivity.
-Bottom line - slower growth over next 5 - 10 years?
-And less demand for housing!
+Now, capital expenditures Are falling.
+Less investment/capital spending leads to lower productivity.
+Bottom line - Slower growth over next 5 - 10 years???
+And less demand for housing!!!
+(PS - I understand that productivity measurement is a problem as new products/services quality is difficult To measure so maybe we are underestimating real productivity?)

-Investment is down because demand just isn't there - maybe we're not creating enough new products people want to buy.
+Investment is down because demand just isn't there - maybe We're not creating enough new products people want to buy.
+Again - innovation, risk taking is key